obesampson80/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 `1-strncat.c` is a function that concatenates two strings using at most n bytes of src

 `2-strncpy.c` is a function that copies a string

+`3-strcmp.c` is a function that compares two strings